evkx/evkx.github.io/content/models/rivian/r1/R1S_Quad-Motor_AWD/_index.md

 The Rivian R1S Quad-Motor AWD comes equipped with one sound system option:

-- **Rivian Elevation audio system:**: Features 22 speakers and delivers a maximum output of 1100 watts.
+- **Rivian Elevation audio system:** Features 22 speakers and delivers a maximum output of 1100 watts.

 Additionally, the model includes 6 USB-C connections as standard.